MatthisHoules/Energy-Monitoring-Usecase/readme.md

-# Adaptive microservices according to the user's desired consumption
+# Adaptive microservices according to the user's desired energy consumption

 ### Installation
 Python 3.10 or Higher is required.